WRoCAH Intranet: Accessible to current Students only

 - Knowledge Exchange with target organisations or groups

-Not all students are eligible for the funding schemes run by WRoCAH.
-This is due to restrictions placed on the way we are allowed to distribute the different types of funding.
-Students may apply for funding during their registered period of study.
-The only exception to this is SLF funding which may be applied for until submission of thesis.
+Not all students are eligible for the funding schemes run by WRoCAH although all students can use the resources of WRoCAH to, for example, organise a Researcher Employability Project themselves.
+Differences in funding eligibility are due to restrictions placed on the way we are allowed to distribute the different types of funding.
+Eligible students may apply for funding during their basic funded period.

 |Type of studentship||WRoCAH Small Awards